Q1. Give two examples each, of modes of transport used on land, water and air.

-(iii) Motion of a child on a swing is periodic motion.
+(iii) The motion of a child on a swing is periodic motion.

-(iv) Motion of the needle of a sewing machine is periodic motion.
+(iv) The motion of the needle of a sewing machine is periodic motion.

-(v) Motion of the wheel of a bicycle is circular motion.
+(v) The motion of the wheel of a bicycle is circular motion.

 Q3.
 Why can a pace or a footstep not be used as a standard unit of length?

 Ans: A pace or a footstep not be used as a standard unit of length because the size of a pace and footstep vary from person to person.
 This will lead to confusion while measuring the lengths by different persons.
 We should use standard units like the International System of Units (SI Units).

 Q4.
 Arrange the following lengths in their increasing magnitude:

 1 metre, 1 centimetre, 1 kilometre, 1 millimetre.

 Ans: 1 millimetre, 1 centimetre, 1 metre, 1 kilometre